Los Angeles · Architectural homes specialist

 Provenance and attribution

 An architectural home's value rests on who designed it and how intact the design remains.
 That means verifying attribution against primary sources: building permits, the architect's archive, and recognized catalogs.
-A home loosely called a Neutra or an Ain in a listing may or may not be one.
+A home loosely called a Neutra or an Ain in a listing may or may not be.
 Confirming it, or correcting it, is part of the job, and it directly affects value.

 Valuation by scarcity, not square footage